Preparing for Laravel/PHP Backend Developer role at Optimise Everything

 Essential for building the platform's backend API and integrating IoT systems.
 Focus on robust, scalable API design principles and Laravel's API features.

-There are several approaches to API versioning in Laravel:
+- Q: How would you implement API versioning in Laravel and what are the different approaches available?
+A: There are several approaches to API versioning in Laravel:

 - URI Versioning (Most Common):